Advising and Tutoring

 The College of Pharmacy assigns academic advisors to students at the beginning of their P-1 year.
 Students are notified in their first POP class and are asked to meet with their advisor prior to scheduling.
 Advisors are trained by the College and receive periodic updates on student progress and/or early warning advisories.
 The student retains this advisor until they complete their P-4 year.
 At this time, advising transfers to the Office of Experiential Education within the College.

 The College of Pharmacy provides student tutors in all subject areas.
-The student tutoring program is student managed and operates two nights a week throughout the year.
-Tutors are hired based on application, academic standards, and interviews.
-Tutors are available during the hours of the tutoring center and in “one on one” meetings by arrangement.
-Contact information for all tutors is posted in the pharmacy building.
+The student tutoring program is student managed and operates on Monday's, Tuesday's & Wednesday's in RE 212 from 6:00 p.m. - 9:00 p.m.
+Tutors are hired based on their application, academic standards, and interviews.
+Tutors are available during the hours of the tutoring center unless approved by the Director of Pharmacy Student Affairs, Dr. Sheila Coressel.
+Contact information for all tutors is available in the College of Pharmacy Dean's office.

 College of Engineering